-The Umlaut in German: The Clarifying Guide to German Vowels
+The Umlaut in German

-Tempting as it might be, you can’t simply ignore those little dots—the umlaut in German—when writing or speaking.
+The letters Ä, Ö and Ü look so similar to A, O and U… But, tempting as it might be, you can’t simply ignore those little dots—the umlaut in German—when writing or speaking.

 This simple guide will show you how to recognize and use umlauts in German, whether you’re typing them out, conjugating verbs or trying to pronounce them the right way.